loxilb-io/loxilb/README.md

 ## Kubernetes with loxilb

-Kubernetes defines many service constructs like cluster-ip, node-port, load-balancer etc for pod to pod, pod to service and service from outside communication possible in a seamless manner.
+Kubernetes defines many service constructs like cluster-ip, node-port, load-balancer etc for pod to pod, pod to service and service from outside communication.

 <img src="https://github.com/UltraInstinct14/loxilb/assets/75648333/2a6ef6fd-e1a8-4377-94bd-a35a15555761" width=50% height=50%>